A judge says Trump is liable for fraud in New York civil lawsuit

 After a three-year investigation, James filed this lawsuit last September claiming Trump and his executive team engaged in fraudulent business practices including inflating the value of Trump's business and the market value of his real estate holdings in New York state and in Florida.

+In a series of posts Wednesday morning, Trump took to social media on criticizing the Engoron's decision and calling him a "Deranged, Trump Hating Judge."
+Trump's criticism of Engoron and James echoed other statements he's made against prosecutors and judges in his other criminal cases, calling James "racist" and that the case is "politically motivated."

-Engoron agreed that Trump and his associates exaggerated the former president's net worth in order to complete deals and receive more financing.
+Engoron agreed with prosecutors that Trump and his associates exaggerated the former president's net worth in order to complete deals and receive more financing.

 As part of his decision, Engoron ordered the business licenses of the defendants to be canceled in New York — making it potentially difficult for them to continue working in the state.
 He also ordered the continuation of an independent monitor to oversee the Trump Organization.